destrixapp/docs/docs/DAX/v1/about.md

 ## Introduction

 The Destrix API Module, abbreviated as DAX (or DAXM), is a specialized module designed to facilitate effortless server-side interaction and control over Destrix for scripts.
-DAXM is distinct from DXCA (Destrix Client API Module) and should not be conflated with it.
+DAXM is distinct from DXCA (Destrix Client API Module) and should not be confused with it.

 ## Core Functionalities

-DAXM is instrumental in performing elementary tasks including but not limited to:
+DAXM is effective in performing elementary tasks including but not limited to:

 * Disabling specific commands for designated permission levels,
-* Temporarily concealing the panel for enhanced user engagement.
+* Temporarily concealing the panel for enhanced user experience.

 However, there are explicit limitations to DAXM's capabilities.
 It is not designed to:

 * Alter user settings or data,
 * Monitor client-generated requests,
-* Modify pre-established settings in Configurations.
+* Modify pre-established settings in [Configurations](../../Getting_Started/configurations.md).

 ## Recommended Applications
 DAXM is optimized for enhancing User Experience (UX).
 Typical use cases encompass: